sfernana/FCCDIRAC/README.md

 ### b - Data

-Sandboxes can not exceed 10 Mo, so if your job generates output files with a total size bigger than 10 Mo (e.g. root file), or need input files with a total size bigger than 10 Mo, you need to use respectively output data and input data.
+Sandboxes can not exceed 10 Mb, so if your job generates output files with a total size bigger than 10 Mb (e.g. root file), or need input files with a total size bigger than 10 Mb, you need to use respectively output data and input data.

 In general, these files reside in permanent storage elements like EOS, CASTOR etc...